Table of Contents

 |40 point Cotton||600 gsm|

-But apart from paper, there are also other packaging materials that are used, such as corrugated board (there are various types like single face, single wall, double wall and triple wall – and all of them have different gsm).
+Apart from paper, other packaging materials are used, such as corrugated board (there are various types like single face, single wall, double wall, and triple wall – and all of them have different gsm).

 The Implications for Packaging

 So now that you’ve seen the different ways to measure weight and packaging thickness, how do you implement this in your packaging materials?

 The first thing is to differentiate between packaging materials during the design process and look at materials objectively.